Skip to main content

 Previously, you could only spread your allowance across the different types of ISAs.
 And if you were saving into the same type, you’d have to stick with one provider every year.

-From the 2024/25 tax year, you can now open the same type of ISA under as many providers as you like.
+From the start of the 2024/25 tax year, if you're aged 18 or over, you can now open the same type of ISA under as many providers as you like.
+If you were 16 or 17 and had a Cash ISA on or before 6 April 2024, you'll still be able to pay into one Cash ISA each tax year.

 For example, if you have a Cash ISA with one provider and spot a better offer elsewhere, you can open another ISA with another provider and pay into that one as well, provided you don't exceed the ISA allowance for that tax year.

-You are only allowed to pay into one LISA each tax year and one JISA, providing you have not exceed your overall ISA allowance for the tax year.
+You are only allowed to pay into one LISA each tax year, providing you have not exceeded your overall ISA allowance for the tax year.

 When does my ISA allowance reset?